 Chris LeDoux was a country music icon known as much for his rodeo life as his time on the stage.
 The Biloxi, Mississippi native truly lived the life he sang about in his songs and went on to inspire a whole new generation of western singers.

 But there was more to LeDoux than being a singing rodeo star.
 He was also a devoted husband, a father with a big heart and a western music visionary.

-The cowboy singer died of cancer on March 9, 2005.
+The "Whatcha Gonna Do With A Cowboy" singer died of cancer on March 9, 2005.
 Here are five stories that capture the legacy that Chris LeDoux left behind.

 5. He inspired Garth